withrobot/Biscuit/Product(English)/README.md

 ![ScreenShot](../Images/Biscuit_Battery.jpg)
 ![ScreenShot](../Images/Battery_connection_en.PNG)
 ## Warning!!
-Incorrect battery connection can damage the BiscuitTM.</br>
+Incorrect battery connection can damage the Biscuit™.</br>
 If your battery has different outputs from the one shown on the above picture, please use the accompanied cable to switch the polarity.

-## 관련 자료
+## Tutorials and References
 * Arduino IDE installation and board configuration: (https://youtu.be/6LCguMKGgyY)
 * How to install the driver for BiscuitTM on Windows 7: (https://youtu.be/whfFNCH7KTk)
 * Library installation using the Library Manager: (https://youtu.be/Scuj9SRVPwY)